dymmond/esmerald/docs/application/settings.md

 ## Custom settings

-Using the defaults from `EsmeraldAPISettings` generally won't do too much for majority of the applications and for that reason custom settings are needed.
+Using the defaults from `EsmeraldAPISettings` generally will not do too much for majority of the applications.

+For that reason custom settings are needed.

 **All the custom settings should be inherited from the `EsmeraldAPISettings`**.